The simplest minimal subtraction for massive scalar field theory: Brief review of tadpole cancellations

 In the Minkowski case, the above modified diagrammatic expansion including the thee-loop bare mass has the same general form.
-The minor modifications comes from the explicit expressions of the propagator and coupling constant factors in the Feynman diagrams.
-For instance, the two point function after the replacement of $\mu_{0}(\mu)$ along the same lines just discussed yields
+The minor modifications come from the explicit expressions of the propagator and coupling constant factors in the Feynman diagrams.
+For instance, the two-point function after the replacement of $\mu_{0}(\mu)$ along the same lines just discussed yields

-Let us examine the difference between the expressions for the Feynman diagrams according to the metric tensor signature in the simplest example, namely the tadpole diagram.
-The Minkowskian situation corresponds to the following expression